 So you find yourself prepping for an extended backpacking adventure to exotic places full of new thrills ready to entice all of your senses.
 You are certain of a few things.
 One, the adventure will be long.
 Two, most of it will be spent backpacking on a budget.
 Three, what backpack should I get for a backpacking adventure??!

 First off, you are going to need some kind of backpack and yes, the choices are endless.
 We had a strict budget for our 5 month Southeast Asia adventure so when we did fly, we bought the cheapest airfares which often didn’t include any checked baggage.
-Our challenge was to find backpacks that we could use as as carry-on for all our flights and that would hold everything we needed for our journey.
-We spent days scouring through products and reviews, the pro’s and con’s of each, the sizes, the costs, the utility and finally, we made our choices.
+Our challenge was to find backpacks that we could use as a carry-on for all our flights and that would hold everything we needed for our journey.
+We spent days scouring through products and reviews, the pros and cons of each, the sizes, the costs, the utility, and finally, we made our choices.

 We used the following search criteria to find our top picks:

 - Utility: extended travel and light hiking

 - Key Qualities: within airline carry-on dimensions & fully zips open i.e. not top loading